-Bud’s product liability defense has centered on high profile cases in which plaintiffs seek recovery of millions of dollars.
-He has represented domestic and foreign manufacturers of passenger cars and trucks throughout the United States, as well as manufacturers in the aviation and heavy equipment industry.
-A seasoned trial attorney, Bud has represented clients in hostile territory in Florida and throughout the United States including Louisiana, Wisconsin, Maine, Georgia, Alabama, Mississippi, and West Virginia.
+A seasoned trial lawyer with a national reputation, Bud’s product product liability practice centered on high profile cases in which plaintiffs seek recovery of millions of dollars.
+He represented domestic and foreign manufacturers of passenger cars and trucks throughout the United States, as well as manufacturers in the aviation and heavy equipment industry.
+Bud represented clients in hostile territory in Florida and throughout the United States including Louisiana, Wisconsin, Maine, Georgia, Alabama, Mississippi, and West Virginia.

 In 1996, Bud's prowess in the courtroom was recognized by The National Law Journal in its annual edition of "Winning" which highlights ten top litigators in the country.
 Bud was asked to share his strategies for achieving success in the courtroom which he did in the article featuring him, "In Hostile Territory, Show You Trust the Jury."
-In 1999 he was recognized by The National Law Journal again as being one of the "Top Litigators."
+In 1999, he was recognized by The National Law Journal again as being one of the "Top Litigators."
 He has since been recognized for his advocacy skills in numerous articles and publications, including designation by Florida Trend magazine as one of the "Top Defense Counsel."
-In 2010, Bud was named "Trial Lawyer of the Year" by the Central Florida Chapter of American Board of Trial Advocates (ABOTA). .
-Bud has also lectured on topics related to professional liability.
-Most recently, Bud has been recognized as a "Lawyer of the Year" in the area of personal injury litigation--defendants for Orlando by Best Lawyers in America.
+In 2010, Bud was named "Trial Lawyer of the Year" by the Central Florida Chapter of American Board of Trial Advocates (ABOTA), and as a "Lawyer of the Year" in the area of personal injury litigation--defendants for Orlando by Best Lawyers in America in 2013 and 2018.

 In February of 1991, Bud was appointed by former President George H. W. Bush to the Board of Directors of the Legal Service Corporation which administers nearly a half billion dollars to programs throughout the United States rendering legal services to the poor.
 He served in that position for three years.
-Bud is currently a member of the Product Liability Advisory Council, Defense Research Institute, Florida Defense Lawyers Association, American Board of Trial Advocates and the Federation of Defense and Corporate Counsel.
 He has served on the Board of Directors of the Florida Defense Lawyers Association and is a former member of the International Association of Defense Counsel.
-Bud has been a Board Certified Civil Trial Lawyer by the Florida Bar since the program's inception.